 A similar mechanism of fat storage is programmed in hibernating mammals.
 Copious amounts of fruits are eaten in late Autumn, greatly increasing the animals’ fat deposits before the cold Winter arrives.

-Fruit in late Autumn is at its highest fructose content, and the animals temporarily develop fatty liver, become insulin resistant, and obese.
+Fruit in late Autumn is sweetest, because of its highest fructose content, and the animals temporarily develop fatty liver, become insulin resistant, and obese.

 Then, while they shelter in their dens from the Winter snows and ice, fasting until Spring arrives, they slowly mobilise their body fat and use it to produce life-giving energy.